-Beginning with tax year 2006, the alternative fuels credit has been reinstated for alternative-fuel vehicle refueling property (previously referred to as clean-fuel vehicle refueling property).
-The credit is available only when the property is used in a trade or business located in New York State.
+The alternative fuels credit is available for alternative-fuel vehicle refueling property used in a trade or business located in New York State.
 The property must be placed in service in tax years beginning after 2005 and before 2011.
-The revised credit does not allow a credit for electric vehicles, clean-fuel vehicle property, or qualified hybrid vehicles.
+This credit is not allowed for electric vehicles, clean-fuel vehicle property, or qualified hybrid vehicles.

-Alternative-fuel vehicle refueling property, defined by Internal Revenue Code (IRC) section 30C, includes property, other than buildings and structural components of buildings, used to store and dispense a clean-burning fuel into the tank of a motor vehicle propelled by the fuel.
+Alternative-fuel vehicle refueling property, defined by Internal Revenue Code (IRC) section 30C, includes any property, other than buildings and structural components of buildings, used to store and dispense a clean-burning fuel into the tank of a motor vehicle propelled by the fuel.
 The storage or dispensing of the fuel must be located at the point where the fuel is delivered into the fuel tank of the motor vehicle.
 For the recharging of motor vehicles propelled by electricity, the property must be located at the point where the motor vehicles are recharged.
 The property must be eligible for the depreciation deduction, and the original use must commence with your business.